NafiurSiddiqui/wp-learner/Readme.md

   A must have file with this name in order to show a single post with new layouts.
 Shows posts.

+- ## Single-[custom type].php
+  This is required when you have a custom post type other than the two basics post type WP gives you.
 - ## page.php

   Must have with same WP loops.
 This tracks pages for your website.
 Shows pages.